srinivasreddy/rust-timeago/README.md

 inspired from the strings you see on stackoverflow.com

 ## Design
+### Update
+I need to change the logic for "1 day ago" and "n days ago" logic.
+For example when it happened on Wednesday night and saying on Friday "1 day ago" because it falls between somewhere 40-47 hours does not make sense.
+That is not how days work.

-I haven't considered the leap second into design and i have taken generally 30 days as month.
+~~I haven't considered the leap second into design and i have taken generally 30 days as month.
 So you can assume that i have sacrificed accuracy of months at the altar of usability.
-An year is considered as 365.25 days long.
+An year is considered as 365.25 days long.~~

 ## TODO.
 1. Haven't implemented tests for strings such as `"Nov 1970 at 17:20:08"`.
 I need to use Faketime library